ahoneybun/nix-configs/README.md

 ## Development Nix files: (nix-configs/dev)

-These files are for development such as Apache.
+These files are for development such as LAMP and NGNIX.

 - `lamp.nix` : This file is a WIP for LAMP setup.
 - `ahoneybun-net.nix` : This file is a basic setup for my website (ahoneybun.net).